+In Table~\ref{tab:kaggle_springleaf}, we show an example of Kaggle ranking.
+The difference between AUC value of the~first and AUC value of the second model equals $0.00018$.
+This absolute~difference gives us no additional information.
+The AUC is useful for ordering models, but its differences have no interpretation, it does not provide any quantitative comparison of models' performances.
+There is no single accepted way to compare the~power of enhancement of performance measures.
+Some say we should equate absolute differences regardless of the absolute values of the score, while others would suggest analyzing relative improvement.
+Both ways may lead to opposite conclusions, depending on the absolute value of a performance measure.

-\textbf{Ad \ref{q:1} There is an interpretation of differences in performance} \\ EPP score provides the direct interpretation in terms of probability. \begin{property} The difference of EPP scores for models $M_i$ and $M_j$ is the logit of the probability that $M_i$ achieves better performance than $M_j$.
+This ranking fits to the EPP Benchmark \scheme Model/Task with just one \round.
+EPP score provides the direct interpretation in terms of probability. \begin{property} The difference of EPP scores for \players $M_i$ and $M_j$ is the logit of the probability that $M_i$ achieves better performance than $M_j$.